Who Is Not Covered by the Financial Advisers Act 2008?

 There are also exemptions from registration and authorisation for other occupations/parties/entities who provide services which are not considered to be financial adviser services under the Act.

-This is not an exhaustive list.
 For a complete list of financial adviser services not covered by the Act, go to sections 13 and 14.

 Does the Act apply to investment property consultants?

 When referring to 'investment property consultant' or 'property consultant' we mean any person who advises clients on investing in property, whether through a seminar, website or through other means, and who may or may not be a licensed real estate agent.

 Direct ownership of property is not a financial product under the Financial Advisers Act, but in some cases the requirements of the Act will still apply to investment property consultants and property consultants.

 If a property consultant offers to for example, 'design a comprehensive investment plan' or 'take care of all of your investment goals' the requirements of the Act may apply.
 The offer might be in an advertisement, in a seminar, or to a potential customer.